 The Sport Hotel Panorama doesn't scrimp on luxury when it comes to its 52 rooms.
-They are spacious, comfy and finished to a high-standard, with a focus on lovely fabrics and lots of natural light and mountain views.
+They are spacious, comfy and finished to a high-standard, with a focus on lovely fabrics and lots of natural light.
 The rooms are well-appointed with satellite TV (including English channels), Wi-Fi, a mini-safe, a minibar and a bathroom with bath and shower as well as the all-important hairdryer.

-The Col Alto rooms are stylish double rooms with lovely views over (you guessed it) Col Alto mountain, while the Panorama rooms are in an annexe building (connected to the main hotel by an underground passage) with views across the resort and the surrounding mountains.
+The Col Alto rooms are stylish double rooms with lovely views over (you guessed it) Col Alto mountain, while the gorgeous Panorama rooms are in an annexe building (connected to the main hotel by an underground passage) with views across the resort and the surrounding mountains.
 Suites are also available on request.